aaronparker/evergreen/docs/issues.md

 ### Get-EvergreenApp

-`Get-EvergreenApp` does not fully support proxy servers.
+`Get-EvergreenApp` may not fully support proxy servers.
 This will be fixed in a future release.

 ## Private Functions

 ### Resolve-DnsNameWrapper

 Supports Windows platforms only - this function wraps `Resolve-DnsName` which is not available under PowerShell 6+ on macOS or Linux.
 Application functions that use this private function will return an error on non-Windows platforms.

+### Get-GitHubRepoRelease

+`Get-GitHubRepoRelease` queries release information from a specified GitHub repository to return version and binaries or is used to source the version number for some applications.
+This function uses an unauthenticated session to the GitHub REST API, thus requests will be [rate limited].
+Using the `-Verbose` parameter with `Get-EvergreenApp` for those applications that use GitHub as the source, will display the number of available requests to the API.

+Updating `Get-GitHubRepoRelease` to support authenticated requests is planned for a future release.

 ## Application Functions